 Here are a few questions to ask:

-Do potential patients have the option to book online, as well as over the phone?
+- Do potential patients have the option to book online and over the phone?

 Don’t forget to consider the insurance plans your practice accepts.
 For example, accepting Medicare will almost assuredly lead to higher rates (CTR and lead conversion, in addition to patient conversion).

-Because of the above factors, patient conversion rate is the most difficult to benchmark.
+Because of the above factors, the patient conversion rate is the most difficult to benchmark.

 In cases where patient acquisition runs pretty smoothly, we see lead-to-patient conversion rates between 5% and 10%.